sonntam/node-red-contrib-ui-state-trail/README.md

 ### Label
 To show label configure widget height to 2 units.

+### End of Period is current time
+Set this check mark to have the end of the chart represent the current time (as of the last update via a msg).
+The period configured below is then also relative to current time.

 ### Period
 Time period.
 If configured to long period, keep input rate low.
 Too much data may harm performance significantly.
 [See also about the scaling time](#The-scaling-time)